SimpleNX/calculator/element.md

 on the display section, with a display value variable. **Done**

-First make it for only two values, and then equals. **Done** Then add support for multiple inputs.
+First make it for only two values, and then equals. **Done** Then add support for multiple inputs. **Done**

-'=' press invokes operate();
+'=' press invokes operate(); //Redundant, simultaneous calcs better.

 display shows the result on invoke. **Done**

 Round the values with long decimals.
-Handle '=' if a operand is missing.
+Handle '=' if a operand is missing. **Done**
 'Clear' should wipe out any existing data. **Done** Error message if /0 is tried.**Done**

 Support floating point input with '.', and that there can be one decimal point in any number.
 Backspace support to undo.
 Keyboard support. **Done**